GeorgeNicola/GeorgeNicola/README.md

 ## Hey, I'm George.
-Front End Developer focused on quality and optimization.
+Full-Stack Developer focused on quality and optimization.
 Also, curious and autonomous, aiming to learn new technologies.

 ### Get In Touch